zlatko-ms/hellonode/README.md

 The app responds to an HTTP GET on the /hello URI via a json payload that contains :
 * the id and number of the app ( handy for __clustering__ tests)
 * the source ip of the request ( handy for __NAT-ing and LB__ testing)
-* the date ( in order to change the responses when bursting the requests )
+* the response date and id ( in order to change the response payloads when bursting the requests )

 ## Usage